doronyaary/airport/README.md

 pip install flask
 ```

 Once these are installed, we would need to create a configuration file for Airport.
 The configration file is a simple JSON text file which must contain several base configrations and then contain one document for each service/andpoint you would like to expose.
-This is a basic configuration example:
+Let's assume for this example, that the config file is called "/etc/airport.conf" This is a basic configuration example:

 ```json
 {